 The Oxford International Intellectual Property Law Moot involves teams from law faculties around the world and is focused on a different topic of intellectual property law each year.
 Students will spend the fall semester authoring written submissions for the competition, improving their writing and research skills in English, conducting in-depth research on the specific intellectual property topic of the moot, and presenting their arguments in class in an on-campus oral round.
-Each university can submit only one team, consisting of 2-3 students, for consideration for the Oxford written competition, which selects teams for admission to the oral rounds at Oxford.
-If a larger number of students is interested in participating in the written phase, students can participate and earn credit for the fall course, and then the University of Bern team with the best written submission will be the team whose brief goes on to the selection process at Oxford.
-Students can sign up individually; teams will be formed during the class.
-Oxford will issue invitations to attend the oral rounds to the teams ranked in the top 24 of all written submissions worldwide, and if selected by Oxford, the University of Bern team will travel to the competition at Oxford University in March 2020.
+Each university can submit only one team of 3 students, for consideration for the Oxford written competition, which then determines which teams can participate in the oral rounds at Oxford.
+Students apply for the team as individuals, not as preformed teams.
+The team of 3 University of Bern students will be chosen after the application deadline.
+Generally, Oxford will issue invitations to attend the oral rounds to the teams ranked in the top 24-28 of all written submissions worldwide, and if selected by Oxford, the University of Bern team will travel to the competition at Oxford University in March 2023.
 At Oxford, students will have the opportunity to compete against teams from around the world, being judged by distinguished practitioners and actual judges from the U.K.

-Participating students must be enrolled at the University of Bern in the Masters or LL.M. program for both Fall Semester 2019 and Spring Semester 2020 (for LL.M. students, please note that participants are not allowed to have been admitted to the Bar nor licensed to practice in any jurisdiction).
-Exchange students at the University of Bern are also welcome to participate.
+Participating students must be enrolled at the University of Bern in the MLaw program for both Fall Semester 2022 and Spring Semester 2023.
+Students must not graduate from the MLaw program before the end of spring semester 2023 in order to be eligible to participate.
 The language of the briefs and oral arguments will be English, but of course, other languages are helpful for conducting research.
-Students should have taken or be taking one of Professor Rigamonti's courses on intellectual property law (or an equivalent course at another university), in order to have some basic familiarity with the field.
+Students should have taken or be taking one of Professor Rigamonti's courses on intellectual property law, in order to have some basic familiarity with the field.

 Students will receive training on how to conduct intellectual property research using common law resources and databases, will improve their written and spoken legal English by drafting two written briefs and two sets of skeleton arguments, will learn courtroom protocol appropriate for the U.K., and will improve their advocacy and public speaking skills.

-If interested, send an e-mail (in English) explaining your motivation, along with a short CV and grades (Notenblatt) to email@example.com by May 23, 2020.
+If interested, send an e-mail (in English) explaining your motivation, along with a CV in English and grades (Notenblatt) to email@example.com by noon on Friday, September 23, 2022 at 5 p.m.